alwarmb/alwarmb.github.io/docs/azure-services.md

 # Azure Services

+Below you will find the list of **Azure Services** which I have worked with, along with the **Competency Level** for each of the service.

 # AI + Machine learning

 Create the next generation of applications using artificial intelligence capabilities for any developer and any scenario.